jlortiz0/jlort2/README.md

 The music module has a feature that requires a folder of sounds to surprise unsuspecting people with, called `spook`.
 The sounds should be in Ogg Opus format with 2 channels, a bitrate of approximately 64k or 128k, and an audio rate of 48k.

 A feature of the `~!popcorn` command requires a folder called `time` containing similarly formatted files, one for each part of the date and time.
+More specifically, the numbers 1-20, 30, 40, 50, the current year, AM/PM, the first three letters of the month names, and two files called `itis.ogg` and `on.ogg`.

-The `~!outro` command requires a folder called `outro` containing cimilarly formatted files.
+The `~!outro` command requires a folder called `outro` containing similarly formatted files.

 The bot will attempt to play a sound before leaving a channel.
 This sound should be in `modules/music/bye.ogg`, and be in the same format as the above.